-A marketing strategy is a high-altitude plan – it’s a long term vision of your business’s marketing goals.
+A marketing strategy is a high-altitude plan – it’s a long-term vision of your business’s marketing goals.
 A marketing strategy is similar to the rudder of a ship.
 Yes, it will steer you in the right direction, but it doesn’t power the boat too.
-Eventually, strategy will get you where you want to go, but you’ll probably be at sea a long, long time.
+Eventually, the strategy will get you where you want to go, but you’ll probably be at sea a long, long time.

 This is why you need tactics too.
 Tactics are your low-altitude day-to-day tasks and responsibilities.
 They are the engine of your marketing ship.
 Tactics power your business towards its marketing goal.

 Successful marketing takes both discipline (strategy) and execution (tactics).

 It’s clear that Sun Tzu places more importance on developing a sound strategy, and I don’t disagree.
 Without a well-devised strategy, all of your marketing efforts will be frivolous.
 You can work as hard as you want, but you’ll never achieve success unless you know what you’re working towards.
 Without a strategy, you can’t measure progress and performance.

 This is why the Cleveland Browns are still terrible.
 Since returning to Cleveland in 1999, the Browns have compiled a disastrous 87-185 record.
 In the same time frame, the organization has gone through nine head coaches and 24 starting quarterbacks.
 (Note: I wrote this blog post before the Browns cleaned house on Sunday, so it looks like this list is growing.)